 Tax Implications for NRIs Selling Property in India

-Your tax liability on the sale of your property in India will depend on the period of time for which you have held it.
-If you sell a property that you have owned for more than 2 years, then you will be liable to pay a long term capital gain tax on sale of property.
-In case a property is held for 2 years or less, the short-term capital gains tax will be applicable.
+If you sell a property that you have owned for more than 2 years, then you will be liable for long term capital gain tax on sale of property at 20%.
+In case a property is held for 2 years or less, the short-term capital gains tax will be applicable as per tax slab rates.

 The date of the purchase of the property by the original owner will be considered for calculating capital gains on an inherited property.